 the problem informally by discussion and conciliation.
 If such attempts fail, formal disciplinary proceedings may be commenced.
-Any member of the College who wishes to make a complaint or discuss any possible case of harassment informally and in confidence is invited to contact the Bursar, Senior Tutor, HR Manager or any member of the welfare team.
-In the case of students, the College's Harassment Officers, the Bursar, Vicki Stott and Mr Peter Marshall, may also be contacted.
+Any member of the College who wishes to make a complaint or discuss any possible case of harassment informally and in confidence is invited to contact the Bursar, Senior Tutor, HR Manager, or any member of the welfare team.
+They may also speak in confidence to one of the College's two Harassment Officers: Mr Peter Marshall and Ms Nora Khayi.
 A friend, or (in the case of students) a JCR Welfare Officer or MCR Welfare Officer, can be asked to contact one of these on behalf of the complainant.
 The Code of Practice is available from the Bursary or via the College's website.

-Similarly, abusive behaviour of any sort - including but not limited to harassment, intimidation, victimisation or discrimination on the grounds of age, disability, gender reassignment, marital or civil partnership status, pregnancy or maternity, race, religion or belief (or lack of it), sex and sexual orientation - is a disciplinary offence, which should be reported through the appropriate channels.
+Similarly, abusive behaviour of any sort - including but not limited to harassment, intimidation, victimisation or discrimination on the grounds of age, disability, gender reassignment, marital or civil partnership status, pregnancy or maternity, race, religion or belief (or lack of it), sex and sexual orientation - is a disciplinary offence, which should be reported through the channels outlined above.